 In this section, I explain how to determine the racing pace of a greyhound and discuss the advantages and disadvantages of individual racing styles.
 Studying Sectional Timings, Reading Race Comments, Observing Track Positions and American Chart Writers are included.

-Greyhound Predictor Software Version 2.0 allows for four types of racing pace to be simulated:
+Greyhound Predictor Software Version 2.0 allows four types of racing pace to be simulated:

 All dogs will have their own individual style of racing, this is best illustrated by observing a greyhound's pace in a race!

 Early Pace - This type of pace produces exceptionaly quick sectional times, as these dogs can reach their top speeds in the early stages of a race.
 These 'fast breakers' perform best when allowed to dictate a race "on the bunny" from the start and rely on a clear run to set an unassailable lead!
 However, early paced dogs inevitably tire and may fade dramatically in the closing stages!

 Middle Pace - Dogs with this running style are seen to best effect accelerating along the backstraights in the middle-stages of a race.
 Although, they often find themselves closely surrounded by other dogs racing in a tightly packed field and for this reason are prone to more interference then other pace types and maybe impeded or forced to check when challenging at the 1st or 3rd bends!

 Finishing Pace - All 'stayers' show their best running when making ground towards the latter stages of a race and subsequently benefit when trouble occurs amongst the leaders!
 Although, 'finishers' have to pass all of the dogs in-front of them and therefore can often be hampered or forced to run wide!
 Most 'puppies' running-on late in races will in time be stepped up in distance, as will most dogs better suited to longer trips.

 All Round Pace - These hounds generally maintain a 'strong gallop' throughout a race.
 Although, this may sometimes be considered a little one paced!